Biden to visit UK, NATO summit and Finland - ExBulletin

 Biden to visit UK, NATO summit and Finland

-Washington (AFP) US President Joe Biden will travel to Europe within a week for a visit to Britain, the NATO summit and talks in Finland with other Nordic leaders, the White House announced on Sunday.
+Washington (AFP) US President Joe Biden will travel to Europe in a week for a three-country trip, including a NATO summit, focused on strengthening the international coalition supporting Ukraine as it pursues a counteroffensive against Russia.

 Published on: Amended:

-Biden is expected to depart July 9 for Britain, then head to the Lithuanian capital Vilnius for the NATO leaders’ meeting, followed by a one-day visit to Helsinki, the White House said in a statement. .
+Biden is expected to leave on July 9 for Britain, then head to the Lithuanian capital Vilnius for the NATO leaders’ meeting, followed by a day-long visit to Helsinki for talks with his Nordic counterparts, said the White House announced in a statement on Sunday. .

 The NATO summit comes as the Western military alliance seeks to admit Sweden, whose membership bid has been blocked by Turkey and Hungary, and Ukraine steps up its membership drive amid of the Russian invasion.